By Mike Kocsis | 7 minutes read | Last updated: October 6, 2025 Categories: Testosterone

 You can become malnourished if you do not eat enough or eat too much.
 You may also develop this condition if you have a digestive system problem or an eating disorder.

-Thyroid disorders
+4. Thyroid disorders

-Different thyroid gland problems can lead to hair loss in teenagers.
+Different thyroid gland problems can lead to extensive hair loss in teenagers.
 When your thyroid gland becomes overactive, you make more of certain hormones; when it becomes inactive, you develop thyroid hormone deficiencies.

 Both conditions are equally damaging to your hair.
 They cause hair thinning leading to hair loss.
 However, you can regrow your lost hair by tackling the thyroid disorder on time.

-Poor hair care
+6. Poor hair care

-Regularly treating hair with harsh chemicals and using damaging heat can cause hair breakage and hair fall.
 Hence, you should avoid them as much as you can to protect your hair and keep them in a healthy condition for years to come.

-Medications
+7. Medications

 This kind of hair loss is temporary.
 In most cases, it can be reversed by stopping the intake of those medications.

-Infections
+8. Infections

-Certain skin infections, such as ringworm and seborrheic dermatitis, can cause hair loss.
 Ringworm is a fungal infection that causes itchy bald patches.
 The infection got its name due to the circular patches.

 Seborrheic dermatitis is a skin condition that mainly affects scalps.
 Scaly, inflamed patches having dandruff develop on your scalp and oily areas like ears, sides of your nose, and eyebrows.

-Lifestyle problems
+9. Lifestyle problems

-Certain lifestyle habits can affect your hair growth.
 For instance, if you do not get enough sleep, your body does not get enough time to repair itself and produce hormones required for hair growth.
 As a result, you start shedding hair.
-Smoking, excessive alcohol consumption and drug abuse can also be damaging to your hair.
+Smoking, stress, excessive alcohol consumption and drug abuse can also be damaging to your hair.

-Trichotillomania
+10. Trichotillomania

 It is a psychological condition in which the patient pulls out their hair.
 It can develop at any age; however, it is more common in 9 to 13-year-old children.